slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The axiomatic error undermining much of Western Civilization is “weak makes right”.
 If someone accepts, explicitly or implicitly, that the oppressed are always the good guys, then the natural conclusion is that the strong are the bad guys."
 -- Elon Musk [1971]*

+> *"The real tax is society forcing otherwise productive people to pay attention to politics." (...)
+"The left is morally driven to hate inequality and finds itself opposing human nature, free markets, and evolution.
+The right is the ragtag coalition of people that want to be left alone - merchants, nationalists, the religious, libertarians.
+What unifies the right is the left." (...)
-> *"The struggle between collectivists and individualists is as old as humanity." (...)
+"The struggle between collectivists and individualists is as old as humanity." (...)
 "Vote to protect the American dream of equal opportunity, not a Marxist fantasy of equal outcome." (...)
 "Technology breeds collectivism, because it increases leverage, and therefore the gap between winners and losers."
 -- Naval Ravikant [1974]*

-> *"The whole gospel of Karl Mark can be summed upin a single sentence; hate the man who is better off than you."
--- Henry Hazlitt [1894]*

 > *"The reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."
 -- x@iterintellectus*